mautic/mautic-documentation/pages/10.Components/03.Forms/02.Progressive Profiling/docs.en.md

 There are two ways to configure a form field to only display when the asked values are unknown.

 It is recommended to use the Email field in each Form.
 From [Mautic 2.9][mautic-2.9] the email field can be hidden, but use this with caution.
-Email as identifier of a Contact could be unusable if same PC is used by more people (public library, schools...).
+Email as identifier of a Contact could be unusable if the same PC is used by many people (public library, schools...).

 1. Maximum fields displayed at a time